List of saints of Iceland: Foreign saints and others associated with Iceland

+Effect of isolation

 Many places like Iceland and Wales that were distant from Rome and in relative isolation were overlooked when it came to placing saints in the Catholic calendar.
 This explains why Iceland has only one saint recognised by the Vatican.
-The only Canonised Saint was only made so in 1984 by Pope John Paul II.
+The only canonised saint was elevated in 1984 by Pope John Paul II.

 Nonetheless, and also like many isolated areas, Iceland has a handful of local persons historically venerated as saintly.
 Among these are Jón Ögmundsson and Guðmundur Arason, the first and fifth Bishops of Hólar respectively.